-Pacific walrus (Odobenus rosmarus divergens) is one of 4 marine mammal species managed by the U.S. Department of Interior1.
-The USGS Alaska Science Center conducts long–term research on Pacific walrus to inform local, state, national and international policy makers regarding conservation of the species and its habitat.
+The Pacific walrus (Odobenus rosmarus divergens) is one of 4 marine mammal species managed by the U.S. Department of Interior1.
+The USGS Alaska Science Center conducts long–term research on Pacific walruses to inform local, state, national and international policy makers regarding conservation of the species and its habitat.
 The goal of our current research efforts is to refine and enhance models to project the future status of the Pacific walrus in the rapidly changing Arctic environment.

 Our most recent publications include:

 Jay, C.V., J.M.
 Grebmeier, A.S.
 Fischbach, T.L.
 McDonald, L.W.
 Cooper, and F. Hornsby.
 2014.
 Pacific walrus (Odobenus rosmarus divergens) resource selection in the northern Bering Sea.
 PLOS One.
 DOI: 10.1371/journal.pone.0093035

 Monson, D. H., M. S. Udevitz, and C. V. Jay.
 2013.
 Estimating age ratios and size of Pacific walrus herds on coastal haulouts using video imaging.
 PLOS ONE 8:e69806. doi: 69810.61371/journal.pone.0069806.

 Sonsthagen, S.A., K. Fales, C.V.
 Jay, G.K.
 Sage, and S.L.
 Talbot.
 2014.
 Spatial variation and low diversity in the major histocompatibility complex in walrus (Odobenus rosmarus).
 Polar Biology, doi 10.1007/s00300-014-1450-9